Haywardchan/university-studies/5. Internship/Impossible food successful prompt.md

 plot regions to counts
-plot piechart for regions to counts plot piechart for the number of restaurant for openrice vegetarian, google map, and openRice impossible food
+plot piechart for regions to counts plot piechart for the number of restaurant for openrice vegetarian, google map, and openRice impossible food give me the English name of a restaurant which has most bookmarks, and show the number of which give me the OpenRice link of a restaurant in Causeway bay find the list of region
+What is the common price range of restaurants
+What is the average price range of restaurants
+What is the median of the rating of the restaurants What is the lowest rating among restaurants
+Introduce one restaurant from Hong Kong Island